 Chapter 6: Low-Tech Restoration Project Implementation

 The sixth chapter is targeted at practitioners responsible for implementing low-tech process-based restoration projects.
-We focus on the three primary components of implementation and cover the following topics:
+It focuses on the three primary components of implementation, covering:

 - Consultation and Permitting